 Meetings Future Schedules

 This report doesn't have a date range selection.
 You can see the meetings that are coming up for a Webex site within the next 90 days from the date that you run the report.
-You can also see meetings that were scheduled within the previous 30 days.
+You can also see meetings that are scheduled within the previous 30 days.

 This report shows you the upcoming meetings for the selected Webex site.
 Use this report to gain insights into how many users are scheduling meetings in a Webex site and understand the volume and timing of upcoming meetings.
 These details can help you manage the timing of a site migration or a site upgrade that might impact users.
 You can also identify critical meetings or events to help plan support accordingly.